-PRECAUTIONS: Before using insulin, tell your doctor or pharmacist if you are allergic to it; or to other types of insulins; or if you have any other allergies.
+PRECAUTIONS: Before using insulin regular, tell your doctor or pharmacist if you are allergic to it; or to other insulins; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Do not use this medication when you have low blood sugar (hypoglycemia).